 There are certain conditions that must be true for a B-tree:

-- The height of the tree must remain as minimum as possible.
+- The height of the tree must lie as minimum as possible.

 - Above the leaves of the tree, there should not be any empty subtrees.

-- The leaves of the tree must occur at the same level.
+- The leaves of the tree must come at the same level.

-- All nodes must have some minimum number of children except leave nodes.
+- All nodes should have least number of children except leave nodes.

 Properties of B-tree of order M

 - Each node can have maximum M number of children and minimum M/2 number of children or any number from 2 to the maximum.

 - Each node has one key less than children with maximum M-1 keys.

 - The arrangement of the keys is in some specific order within the nodes.
 All keys in the subtree present in the left of the key are predecessors of the key, and that present in the right of the key are called successors.